GSA Position Statement:

 Rationale

-The needs of municipalities, industry, agriculture, and recreation are served through groundwater, lakes, rivers, and coastal waters.
-These waters support transportation, power generation, recreation, and food resources, and sustain natural freshwater and marine ecosystems.
-Uncontaminated land surfaces help preserve the quality of our water resources, while stable physical features such as dunes and marshes protect communities from storm surges and tides.
+The land surface is culturally significant to many and provides aesthetic and recreational value to society.
+It also affects the quality and amount of water delivered to streams, aquifers, lakes, and coastal waters which meet the needs of communities, municipalities, industry, and agriculture.
+These waters support transportation, power generation, cultural traditions, recreation, food resources, and sustain natural freshwater and marine ecosystems.
+Uncontaminated land surfaces help preserve the quality of our water resources, while physical features such as dunes and marshes protect communities from storm surges and tides.

-Changes in land use can benefit or endanger the current integrity and future availability of Earth’s vital resources and ecosystems.
-Land-use practices include:
+Changes in land use can benefit or endanger the current integrity and future availability of Earth's vital resources and ecosystems.
+Land-use involves but is not limited to:

-• agriculture, ranching, logging, mining, river management (such as dams, reservoirs, levees, and canals for water diversion and storage);
+• agriculture, ranching, logging, resource extraction, industrial activity, river management (such as dams, reservoirs, levees, and canals for water diversion and storage);

 • infrastructure development (such as roads, highways, and pipelines);